Gynaecological Urgent Suspected Cancer Clinic

 CT (Computed Tomography) scan

 A CT scan takes x-ray pictures of cross-sections of the inside of your body.
 The scan takes longer than an x-ray and is painless.
-You may need an injection of a special dye to highlight any abnormal areas within your body.
+You may need an shot of a special dye to highlight any abnormal areas within your body.

 MRI (Magnetic Resonance Imaging) scan